waynegraham/registry.clir.org/_projects/2015-the-digital-archive-of-native-american-petitions-in.md

 ---
 layout: project
-title: "The Digital Archive of Native American Petitions in Massachusetts"
+title: The Digital Archive of Native American Petitions in Massachusetts
 ---